Digitalralf/Home-Assistant-Projects/LoRa-MQTT Sensors/Readme.md

 The Node can control the traffic light in three Modes: Manual, Automatic and Flicker
 ### Manual
 In the manual mode you can select a color from the Home Assistant color wheel.
 Green controls the green stoplight, red Controls the red stoplight, and blue controls the yellow stoplight.\
-The Rreason that blue is controlling the yellow light is so that there is finer control after all and there is no blue light in the traffic light so nothing goes to waist.
+The Reason that blue is controlling the yellow light is so that there is finer control after all.
+There is no blue light in the traffic light so nothing goes to waist.
 It also easier to code since each light has its own value from `0` to `255`
-However the light are binary.
+However the lights are binary.
 This means that they either on or off.
 So I mapped that above `200` the light is `on` and below `200` the light is `off`
 ### Flicker
 Flicker is essentially the same as the manual mode only that the light flickers at the selected color with an interval of `1` second.
 ### Automatic
 The Automatic mode is the original function of the traffic light.
-This means when the fridge is opened it is turning the light green and when it closes it turns the light to orange and then red on an interval of `2` seconds.
+This means when the fridge is opened it turns green and when it closes it turns the light to orange and then red on an interval of `2` seconds.

 ### Counting how many times the fridge has opened
 Whenever the fridge is opened it stores it in ringbuffer.
 When the transmit interval occurs for LoRa it sends back a ping that the fridge has opened.
 This is then turned back into a MQTT message and registered by node red to the a virtual sensor.